Sublime (band): Influence and legacy

 With the mainstream success of their self-titled album, going five times platinum and earning worldwide airplay, Sublime's influence persists to this day.

 Their signature sound and their songs are often associated with the beach and coastal areas of Southern California, such as San Diego, Orange County, Venice Beach, and Long Beach as well as areas of Northern California like Eureka.
 Over two decades after Nowell's death and the band's breakup, Sublime remains immensely popular throughout North America, especially in its state of origin, California.

 Sublime's songs have been featured via soundtrack in a variety of media.
 Los Angeles alternative rock radio station KROQ has listed Sublime at No. 3 in their annual "Top 106.7 biggest KROQ bands of all time" list for the past six years in a row, behind Red Hot Chili Peppers and Nirvana, and No. 81 at the "Top 166 Artists of 1980–2008" list.

-With over 17 million units sold worldwide, Sublime is one of the most successful and "powerfully moving" ska-punk acts of all time influencing many modern reggae and ska acts.
+With over 17 million units sold worldwide, Sublime is one of the most successful ska-punk acts of all time, influencing many modern reggae and ska acts.

 A tribute band known as Badfish, after one of their songs, was formed.
+Badfish actively tours today.

-In 2019 Lana Del Rey created a cover of "Doin Time", boosting the band's name recognition.
+In 2019 a documentary ("Sublime") was released that chronicles the band's history and legacy.
+Lana Del Rey created a cover of "Doin Time" for the documentary's soundtrack, boosting the band's name recognition for the younger generation.
 The music video has over 160 million views on YouTube.